-In response to increasing public concern over identity theft, OCRRA held two annual Shred-O-Rama events in 2016 at NBT Stadium in Syracuse.
-Over 4,000 residents attended the two events, and dropped off 81 tons of confidential documents to be shredded.
+In response to increasing public concern over identity theft, OCRRA held two annual Shred-O-Rama events in 2017 in Syracuse.
+Over 4,000 residents attended the two events, and dropped off 60 tons of confidential documents to be shredded.
 Paper was shredded on site and then recycled by Confidata and Shred Solvers.
-Since OCRRA started offering this program in 2004, over 500 tons of paper has been shredded and recycled.
+Since OCRRA started offering this program in 2004, over 600 tons of paper has been shredded and recycled.